Synsepal

 A synsepal is a floral structure formed by the partial or complete fusion of two or more sepals.
-Such sepals are said to be gamosepalous.
+Such sepals are said to be synsepalous or gamosepalous.

-It is common among Lady's Slipper orchids (Cypripedioideae) that the two lateral sepals are connate to form a synsepal in the outer whorl.
+It is common among lady's slipper orchids (Cypripedioideae) that the two lateral sepals are connate to form a synsepal in the outer whorl.
 This is located directly behind the pouch, opposite the upward-pointing dorsal sepal.

 Synsepals may be bifid, i.e. divided into two equal lobes, or forked and divided in two by a deep cleft.